As lead social strategist for JTN, one of the most common questions I get asked by our clients is ‘when are the best times to post on social media?’

 So, in preparation for the start of the new year (it’ll come round faster than you think), I thought I’d write a blog demystifying this question, dotting it with a few other industry tips that I’ve learnt along the way.

-This blog covers what days to post, what time to post, and how frequently you should be posting on LinkedIn, Facebook and Twitter in 2018.
+This blog covers what days to post, what time to post, and how frequently you should be posting on LinkedIn, Facebook and Twitter.

 Knowing, and implementing, these tips can really effect the success of your efforts—making the time you spend perfecting a post more worthwhile.